nf-core/awsmegatests/README.md

 6. Set 'Existing bucket' to `true`
 7. Set 'Workflow orchestrator' to `Nextflow`
 8. Private subnet -> VPC created on previous step (check on previous step in resources tab), private subnet 1A/2A/3A
+9. Set max spot bid % to a reasonable number (e.g. 60 %), alter any other defaults settings as necessary.
+We left the rest of the settings by default
+10. Follow to the next step of the wizard, acknowledge the capabilities and create stack.

 ### Setup Nextflow resources